fallen-icarus/cardano-loans/README.md

 ## Future Directions and Considerations
-Being a PoC, v1 of Cardano-loans is intended to demonstrate the capacity for fully p2p lending/borrowing on the CSL.
+Being a PoC, v1 of Cardano-Loans is intended to demonstrate the capacity for fully p2p lending/borrowing on the CSL using the eUTxO model.
 As such, there are a number of features that may be implemented in future version of the protocol, discussed below.

 Note: Cardano-Loans v1 is written in IOG's PlutusTx.
 Although this is a great choice for prototyping & auditing, it is very resource-intensive.
 Many of the features discussed in this section are bottlenecked by current script execution limits.
 Future increases to this limit, as well as utilizing newer, more resource-efficient languages (such as Aiken) can result in up to 100x more headroom for additional features.